emard/ulx3s/doc/MANUAL.md

 back-powered from its other pins connected with rest of the board and it will appear as some load.
 For most practical cases, we are lucky that FT231X appears as high-z when not directly powered.
+However, unpowered FT231X pins loading may sometimes have prevent JTAG from ESP32 or external JTAG, so for more reliable JTAG we recommend to keep FT231X powered.

 Green LED D18 behaviour is the "Power LED".
 Green LED ON will keep board powered up.
 By factory default, when USB-serial chip is enumerated by PC, Green LED will turn ON.
 Normally when board is plugged into USB charger Green LED may shortly blink and stay OFF, but board will keep being powered.

 Board PCB v1.7 must be hardware patched to be able to reliably enter shutdown mode.
 (It will keep waking up).